-The traceEvaluation() function evaluates an expression given as a string, much like eval(), but instead of reporting the result, reports exactly how the expression was evaluated.
+The traceEvaluation function evaluates an expression given as a string, much like eval, but instead of reporting the result, reports exactly how the expression was evaluated.
 This can be used to debug expressions, particularly when the expression language is extended by users.

-8.0.2 random(), gaussian()
+random(), gaussian()

-random() and gaussian() shown in Table 10 return one or more random numbers.
+The random and gaussian functions shown in Table 13.5 and Table 13.6 return one or more random numbers.
 With the minimum number of arguments (zero or two, respectively), they return a single number.
 With one additional argument, they return an array of the specified length.
 With a second additional argument, they return a matrix with the specified number of rows and columns.